Investing

 What is cryptocurrency mining and is it still profitable?

-Cryptocurrency mining is the process of validating transactions on a blockchain by solving complex mathematical puzzles using specialized hardware.
+Mining is the process of validating transactions on a blockchain by solving complex mathematical puzzles using specialized hardware.
 Profitability depends on electricity costs, hardware efficiency (typically ASIC machines), and the current market price of the cryptocurrency being mined.
-As of 2026, large-scale mining operations dominate, making solo mining less profitable for individuals.
+Large-scale operations now dominate the mining space, which makes solo mining significantly less profitable for individuals without access to low-cost power.

 What taxes do you owe on cryptocurrency?

 The IRS classifies cryptocurrency as property, meaning capital gains taxes apply when you sell, trade, or use it to purchase goods.
 Short-term gains (assets held under one year) are taxed as ordinary income, while long-term gains (over one year) benefit from lower capital gains tax rates.
-You must report all taxable crypto transactions on your federal tax return.
+All taxable crypto transactions must be reported on your federal tax return.

 What is the difference between Bitcoin and Ethereum?

 Bitcoin was designed primarily as a digital currency and store of value, with a fixed supply cap of 21 million coins.
-Ethereum, by contrast, is a programmable blockchain platform that supports smart contracts and decentralized applications (dApps).
-While both use blockchain technology, their use cases and underlying architectures differ significantly.
+Ethereum is a programmable blockchain platform that supports smart contracts and decentralized applications (dApps).
+Both use blockchain technology, but their use cases and underlying architectures differ significantly, and they are not interchangeable in most real-world applications.

 Where can I buy cryptocurrency?

-You can buy cryptocurrency on regulated exchanges such as Coinbase, Kraken, Binance.US, and Crypto.com.
+Regulated exchanges such as Coinbase, Kraken, Binance.US, and Crypto.com are the most common starting points.
 Mainstream financial platforms including SoFi, Robinhood, and PayPal also offer cryptocurrency purchasing for eligible users.
-Always verify that the platform you use is registered with the appropriate U.S. regulatory bodies before investing.
+Before investing, verify that the platform is registered with the appropriate U.S. regulatory bodies.